ph0b/cerbero/README.md

   * MSYS/MinGW: http://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download
    * Install it with all the options enabled
+   * You will be using the MinGW shell installed in this step for running all commands

 Once the MSYS installation finishes, the MinGW Installation Manager will be started.
 You must select only `mingw-developer-toolkit` and `msys-base`, and